Princeton-CDH/lenape-timetree/content/leaves/native-students.md

 title: Native Students
 ---

-24 Native students matriculate at and graduate from Princeton (insert pic)
+24 Native students matriculate at and eventually graduate from Princeton (insert pic)